The Israel-Hamas War: The Hostages

 The Russian Israeli, Roni Kariboy, said the building where he was being held was bombed and collapsed.
 He escaped but was captured by Gaza civilians, who turned him over to Hamas.

 One of the captives said she and other hostages were taken to Khan Yunis, and after an hour’s walk, they entered a tunnel and walked two more hours until they reached a large hall where they met a terrorist who introduced himself in Hebrew.
 “Hello, I am Yahya Sinwar,” he said.
 “You are the safest here.
 Nothing will happen to you.”
 Then he left.
-The hostages probably were unaware that Sinwar was the leader of Hamas.
+The hostages were probably unaware that Sinwar was the leader of Hamas.

 Biden said his goal is “to keep this pause going beyond tomorrow so that we can continue to see more hostages come out and surge more humanitarian relief to those in need in Gaza.”
 In response, Netanyahu acknowledged, “There is a plan that says it is possible to free, every extra day, another ten hostages.
 That is welcome.
 In the same breath, I also told the president we will return, with our full might, to achieve our objectives: Hamas’s annihilation, and ensure that Gaza not revert to being what it was, and of course, to free all of our hostages.”